pnp/vscode-viva/README.md

 In case you do not have all dependencies installed, or some are incorrect version, you can use the **install dependencies** action to install them.

+>  [!NOTE]
-> **Info**: The list of valid dependencies is based on [set up your development environment recommendations](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-development-environment)
+>  The list of valid dependencies is based on [set up your development environment recommendations](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-development-environment)

 [Check out our docs for more details](https://github.com/pnp/vscode-viva/wiki/5.1-Validate-and-set-up-a-local-workspace)